 Honorable Mayor and City Council City of Groves, Texas

+Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
+We did identify certain deficiencies in internal control, described in the accompanying the schedule of findings and questioned costs that we consider to be significant deficiencies and listed as finding #13-01.

 Compliance and Other Matters

 As part of obtaining reasonable assurance about whether the City's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
 The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.

+City's Response to Findings

+The City will set up and employee with the responsibility to oversee the purchasing procedures to ensure that all purchasing laws and policies are being followed and proper documentation is being retained.

 Purpose of this Report

 The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the entity's internal control or on compliance.
 This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the entity's internal control and compliance.
 Accordingly, this communication is not suitable for any other purpose.

+Houston, Texas

+Whitley FENN LLP

+May 4, 2015